Like a lot of department stores,Fenwick has a tradition of creating special Christmas window displays.

 Success always breeds expectation.

 So from 1972 onwards they've had the almost impossible task of making every year's display "the best yet".

 And where do you even begin these days,when information technology has made it so difficult for anyone to be "wow'd" ?

 Personally I love the physicality of automata.

 And whilst they may look slightly odd to anyone weened on Pixar and Disney,maybe it's their old world quirkiness that will actually help to keep them relevant in the increasingly slick world of virtual reality.

 The other thing in their favour is that both Fenwick and their christmas window tradition are so deeply routed in Newcastle's psyche you'd imagine any decisions about the future won't be based solely on cold hard cash.

 Or maybe it's that even darker art of "brand awareness" driving the whole thing.

 But let's hope it does actually deliver a sales spike of some description,because our high streets are full of the ghosts of big brands who people talk fondly about in retrospect but didn't support at the time.

 The sort of people who bemoan the demise of Woolworths despite only popping in twice in 20 years to buy some pick 'n' mix.

 And Fenwick certainly aren't immune.As they were forced to close 4 of their 11 other branches around England in 2017 alone.

-So the christmas display may either be the least of their worries or something to cherish even more as they retreat to their heartland.
+So the christmas display may either be the least of their worries or something to cherish even more as they retreat back to their heartland.

 One thing's for absolute certain though ....